 See the supplement on Speech Perception: Empirical and Theoretical Considerations.

 Auditory perception of speech is influenced by cues from vision and touch (see Gick et al. 2008).
 The McGurk effect in speech perception leads to an illusory auditory experience caused by a visual stimulus (McGurk and Macdonald 1976).
 Do such multimodal effects occur in ordinary audition?
 Visual and tactile cues commonly do shape auditory experience.
 The ventriloquist illusion is an illusory auditory experience of location that is produced by an apparent visible sound source (see, e.g., Bertelson 1999).
 Audition even impacts experience in other modalities.
-The sound-induced flash illusion involves a visual illusion as of seeing two consecutive flashes that is produced when a single visible flash is accompanied by two consecutive audible beeps (Shams et al. 2000, 2002).
+The sound-induced flash effect involves a visual illusion as of seeing two consecutive flashes that is produced when a single flash is accompanied by two consecutive beeps (Shams et al. 2000, 2002).
 Such crossmodal illusions demonstrate that auditory experience is impacted by other modalities and that audition influences other modalities.
 In general, experiences associated with one perceptual modality are influenced by stimulation to other sensory systems.

 An important question is whether the impact is merely causal, or whether perception in one modality is somehow constitutively tied to other modalities.
 If, for instance, vision merely causally impacts your auditory experience of a given sound, then processes associated with audition might be proprietary and characterizable in terms that do not appeal to other modalities.
 Relying on information from vision or touch could simply improve the existing capacity to perceive space, time, or spoken language auditorily.
 On the other hand, coordination between audition and other senses could enable a new perceptual capacity.
 In that case, audition might rely constitutively on another sense.